3MAH/simcoon/docs/examples.rst

 The next part is to define the first block:
 #Block defines the block number
 #Loading_type defines the physical problem to solve, which is:
-1 – mechanical; 2 – thermomechanical
+1 for mechanical; 2 for thermomechanical
+#Control_type defines if the mechanical part of the problem to solve is controlled from infinitesimal strains/stress, or if a finite deformation framework is utilized.
+1 for infinitesimal strains/stress; 2 for finite deformation
 #Repeat is the number of time the block is repeated
 #Steps is the number of steps of the block

 The next part of the file defines the steps of the first block.
 It always starts with the mode of the step (#mode), which is:
-1 – linear; 2 – sinusoidal; 3 – tabular (from a file)
+1 for linear; 2 for sinusoidal; 3 for tabular (from a file)

 In this example we will consider that the step mode is linear.
 We therefore need to set up the following